scott-good/sofy-docs/docs/topics/Using Solutions/managing_solution_users.md

     **Note**: The user will have to set a new password in order to activate their account.

 If you wish to allow the new user to access Solution Console, do the following:
-1. Go to the **Role Mappings** tab in Keycloak.
+1. Go to the **Role Mappings** tab in Keycloak
-2. Select the **solution-admin** role and add it for that user.
-The change should take effect immediately.
+2. Select the **solution-admin** role and add it for that user; the change should take effect immediately